 Not sure what to write in your review request emails?
 Here are a few subject lines and message ideas that will help you know how to ask for reviews and create your own templates.

-Here is an example of the email message.
-Feel free to use it.
+Here is an example of an email message.
+Please feel free to use it.

 “Hi (First Name of Client)!